 National Indigenous Women's Organization to Host Training

-The National Indigenous Women's Resource Center, Inc. (NIWRC), in conjunction with the Haudenosaunee Coalition for Women's Empowerment (HCWE), will conduct a Region 4 training, "Honoring Mother Earth: Healing Ourselves, Healing Our Communities," in Syracuse, New York, August 8 to 10.
-Participants will network, build advocacy skills, address trauma in tribal communities and strengthen sovereignty to increase safety for Indian women and children.
+The National Indigenous Women's Resource Center, Inc. (NIWRC), in collaboration with the Haudenosaunee Coalition for Women's Empowerment (HCWE), is holding a Region 4 training, "Honoring Mother Earth: Healing Ourselves, Healing Our Communities," in Syracuse on August 8-10, 2012.
+The purpose of the training is to network, build advocacy skills, address trauma in tribal communities, and strengthen sovereignty to increase safety for Indian women and children.

 “We are very excited to offer this training in Haudenosaunee territory,” said Lucy Simpson, NIWRC executive director.
 “The nations of the Haudenosaunee are renowned for their matrilineal leadership and strong traditions.
 We can all learn from the Haudenosaunee people about honoring our mothers and strengthening our tribal communities.”